oracle/dino-date/INSTALL.md

    * serve-static

 ### Installation
-Open a propmt in the dino-date/nodejs directory
+Open a prompt in the dino-date/nodejs directory

 ```
 npm install